neolardo/StadiumLudus/README.md

-A small arena game made for my portfolio.
+A small PVP arena game made for my portfolio.